 Equipment Rentals.
 We rent our heavy construction and industrial equipment to our customers on a daily, weekly and monthly basis.
-We have an extremely well-maintained rental fleet that, at September 30, 2005, consisted of approximately 14,160 pieces of equipment having an original acquisition cost of approximately \$510.6 million and an average age of approximately 41 months.
-As a percentage of original acquisition cost, approximately 63% of our fleet consisted of hi-lift or aerial equipment, 15% consisted of cranes, 13% consisted of earthmoving equipment, 6% consisted of industrial lift trucks, and the remainder consisted of miscellaneous equipment.
+We have an extremely well-maintained rental fleet that, at December 31, 2004, consisted of approximately 13,100 pieces of equipment having an original acquisition cost of approximately \$470 million and an average age of approximately 44 months.
+Approximately 64% of the fleet consisted of hi-lift or aerial equipment, 17% consisted of cranes, 11% consisted of earthmoving equipment, 5% consisted of industrial lift trucks, and the remainder consisted of miscellaneous equipment.
 We actively manage the size, quality, age and composition of our rental fleet, employing a "cradle through grave" approach.
-During the life of our rental equipment, we:
+During the life of our rental equipment,

-- aggressively negotiate on purchase price; - use our customized information technology systems to closely monitor and analyze, among other things, time utilization (equipment usage based on customer demand), rental rate trends and targets and equipment demand; - maintain fleet quality through regional quality control managers and our on-site parts and services support; and - dispose of rental equipment through our retail sales force.
+- aggressively negotiate on purchase price; - use our customized information technology systems to closely monitor and analyze, among other things, time utilization (equipment usage based on customer demand), rental rate trends and targets and equipment demand; - · maintain fleet quality through regional quality control managers and our on-site parts and services support; and - dispose of rental equipment through our retail sales force.

-During the first nine months of 2005, we increased our overall gross rental fleet, through normal course business activities by approximately \$40.8 million as measured by original acquisition cost.
-Approximately 70% of our fleet was "on-rent," reflecting the percentage of our rental fleet that was actually rented on average during the first nine months of 2005.
+During 2004, we reduced our overall gross rental fleet, through normal course business activities by approximately \$23.7 million as measured by original acquisition cost.
+Approximately 70% of our fleet was "on-rent," reflecting the percentage of our rental fleet that was actually rented on average during our 2004 fiscal year.
 We rent our equipment through a dedicated rental sales force focused by product type that is separate from our retail sales force.
 We continuously monitor and adjust rental rates, and we have a rental rate initiative driven by management to increase rental rates.
 Our regional focus and active management also allows us to share equipment, where appropriate, among branches within our regions to optimize utilization and rental rates.
 Our rental business creates cross-selling opportunities for us in sales and services.

 New Equipment Sales.
 We sell new heavy construction and industrial equipment in all four equipment categories, and are a leading distributor for nationally-recognized suppliers including JLG Industries, Gehl, Genie Industries (Terex), Komatsu, Bobcat and Yale Material Handling.
 In addition, we are the world's largest distributor of Grove and Manitowoc crane equipment.
 We believe that this strong distribution network provides us with a higher level of partnering with key suppliers and improves our purchasing power.
-Under our distribution agreements, suppliers retain the right to appoint additional dealers and sell directly to national accounts and governmental agencies.
-In most instances, they may unilaterally terminate their distribution agreements with us at any time without cause.
-We have both written and oral distribution agreements with our new equipment suppliers.
-Under our oral agreements, we operate under our developed course of dealing with the supplier and are subject to applicable state law regarding such relationship.
 We sell new equipment through our professional in-house retail sales force focused by product type.
 By organizing our sales and purchase activities based on specialized equipment knowledge, we believe we are able to improve the effectiveness of our sales force, better serve our customers, and more efficiently manage purchase terms.
 Our new equipment sales operation is a source of new customers for our parts sales and service support activities, as well as for used equipment sales.